Style guides: Quick links

 This should include both horizontal and vertical layout grid systems.
 Grid guidelines enable you to rapidly prototype and build layouts without having to make time-consuming adjustments to spacing and margins.

 Your primary colour palette, including the main link colours, actions and element colours (for example, buttons, labels and icons).
-There will also be colours outside of this palette for circumstances outside of the ideal design state, like error and system messages, and validation.
+In this section you'll also need to include any colours outside of this palette that occur for circumstances outside of the ideal design state, like error and system messages, and validation.

 Modules comprise elements such as buttons, form fields, tabs and navigation, as well as collections of elements such as captioned images and blog post meta data.
 They also include combinations of elements working together – for example an article heading, date and introduction paragraph, a tooltip with a small heading and text, and so on.